Mike Akhigbe: Honours

 He was awarded the honour of the Grand Commander of the Order of the Niger (GCON), in 1998 and an honorary doctorate by the University of Benin in 2003.
 His military decorations include Force Service Star, Meritorious Service Star, and Defense Service Star.

 Community development

 Akhigbe brought electricity to the Fugar community.
 He brought the administrative headquarters of Etsako Central Local Government Area of Edo State Nigeria to Fugar City.
-He was the single most important factor in the rehabilitation of the Teacher's college Ekiti, later called Ondo State College of Education.
-Admiral Akhigbe, then a Commodore and military Governor of old Ondo State approved the appointment of USAID-HARVARD trained educationist, Dr Sam Adebayo Adewuya as the Sole Administrator of the college with the sole command of returning the dilapidated college to functional level within three years.
-The college has since evolved into the University of Education, Ekiti State TUNEDIK.
+He was the single most important factor in the rehabilitation of the Teacher's college Ikere Ekiti, later called Ondo State College of Education.
+Akhigbe, then a Navy Commander and Military Governor of old Ondo State approved the appointment of USAID-Harvard trained educationist, Dr. Sam Adebayo Adewuya as the Sole Administrator of the college with the sole command of returning the dilapidated college to functional level within three years.
+The college has since evolved into the University of Education, Ekiti State Tunedik.